 Quick Doughnuts

-Quick Doughnuts are an old-fashioned shortcut for homemade doughnuts using prepared biscuit mix.
-They fry up fast and come out tender inside with a crisp golden outside—perfect when you want a warm treat without a long recipe.
+These **Quick Doughnuts** are an old-fashioned shortcut using prepared biscuit mix.
+They fry up fast with a tender inside and crisp golden outside — perfect when you want warm homemade doughnuts without a long recipe.

 Finish them simply with powdered sugar, roll in granulated sugar, or add a quick glaze or frosting.
-This batch makes enough for a family breakfast (plus doughnut holes).
+This batch makes about 18 doughnuts plus holes.

 Quick Doughnuts